nolosb/discourse-right-sidebar-blocks/README.md

-# Right Sidebar Blocks
+# Custom Homepage Blocks

-Adds ability to display a right-sided sidebar to topic list routes.
-There are two settings included:

-- `blocks`: choose the blocks to display and adjust their ordering
+Adds ability to display components as blocks on the custom homepage route.
+The settings editor allows you to choose the blocks to display and adjust their ordering.
-- `show_in_routes`: decide which routes to display the sidebar (by default, it will show on all lists except for `/categories`)

 ### Included blocks